Radeon590/dimond-eye-react-app/README.md

-Some day there will be nice-looking app
+Someday there will be nice-looking app